CatNoBanana/CS-499---Library-App/README.md

 * Refined data processing logic to increase efficiency and maintainability.
 * HashMap-based category indexing.
 * Merge Sort to display media items based on title (A->Z or Z->A), year (newest or oldest first), or rating (highest or lowest first).
-* Binary search used to search for media items in alphabetical order.
+* Binary search used to search for media items' titles in alphabetical order.

 ### Course Outcomes Met
 This enhancement directly addresses the third course outcome: designing and evaluating computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.